universidad-zaragoza/PACS/problems/problems.md

     Please answer the following questions:

-    1. Implement the doc product using threads and static partitioning.
+    a.
+Implement the doc product using threads and static partitioning.

-    1. Implement the doc product assuming you have the thread pool and the thread-safe queue from Laboratory 4.
+    b.
+Implement the doc product assuming you have the thread pool and the thread-safe queue from Laboratory 4.

-    1. For the thread-pool version, would all tasks perform the same ammount of work?
+    c.
+For the thread-pool version, would all tasks perform the same ammount of work?

-1. Given an `std::vector<int>` array, could you please write a parallel algorithm that finds the minimum and maximum values of the array.
+2. Given an `std::vector<int>` array, could you please write a parallel algorithm that finds the minimum and maximum values of the array.